 We have compiled a set of answers to questions asked at the Climate-related Disclosures launch event.
-You can read them here.
-We will be continually updating this document as more questions arise.
+You can read them in a document here, or down below.

 One of the XRB’s design principles is to make sure that NZ CS 1 is aligned with the TCFD’s recommendations.
 We consider that the proposed sections on Governance and Risk Management are broadly aligned with the TCFD’s main recommended disclosures, as well as their guidance.
 Tables 6 and 7 in Annex 2 of the consultation document (beginning page 32) provide commentary on differences between the proposed sections of NZ CS 1 and the TCFD recommendations and guidance.

 The XRB is keeping track of other climate-related reporting requirements.
 This includes at a jurisdictional level (like individual country requirements, or the work being done by the European Financial Reporting Advisory Group for European Union sustainability standards), and at an international level.